 Vision: The Central Wisconsin Symphony Orchestra serves as a center of artistic excellence; through leadership and partnerships, nourishes spirits, develops intellectual and creative capital, adding value for all.

-The Dorothy Vetter Memorial Education Concert is a biennial event bringing over 1400 area fourth grade students and their chaperones to the Theater @ 1800 in the Sentry Complex to attend one of two concerts.
+The Dorothy Vetter Memorial Education Concert is an annual event bringing over 1400 area fourth grade students and their chaperones to the Theater @ 1800 in the Sentry Complex to attend one of two concerts.

 The schools receive an education packet in the months preceding the concerts, preparing the students for the day by teaching about the structure of the orchestra, the various roles of the instruments, how the instruments are played, concert etiquette and how the music is enjoyed.
 The supplemental age-appropriate materials are used at the teachers' discretion, and further materials are available upon request.

 Dorothy Vetter lived her entire life in Stevens Point where she was a music teacher and supervisor specializing in vocal music for more than thirty years.
 She attended city schools and graduated from Stevens Point Normal School in 1923.
 She earned her undergraduate and graduate degrees from Northwestern University and Columbia University, respectively.